 - Several smartphone based apps propose to help people with mindfulness.
 They are reviewed in the scholarly literature here.
 I personally have used Headspace in the past and liked it.

 - Exercise.
 Exercise is often thought of as a treatment for insomnia, but the evidence seems weaker than for CBT-I. A review article published in 2012 concluded that the effect is modest.
 A more recent randomized trial comparing CBT-I to tai chi, for insomnia in older adults, found that CBT-I was more effective.

 - Although exercise is obviously very important to health, don’t rely on it as the primary way to try to solve sleep problems.

-- It’s also possible that exercise may help insomnia, but a fascinating small study covered in the NY Times suggested that in people with chronic insomnia, it can take a few months for exercise to have an effect on sleep.
+- It’s also possible that exercise may help insomnia, but a fascinating small study suggested that in people with chronic insomnia, it can take a few months for exercise to have an effect on sleep.